-Fund financial statements provide financial information for the School's major fund and more detailed information about the School's activities.
+Fund financial statements provide financial information for the School's major fund and more detailed information about the School's activities along with detailed information about the Preschool.
 Governmental fund financial statements provide information on the current assets and liabilities of the fund, changes in current financial resources (revenues and expenditures), and current available resources.